Triple Crown Blackberry

 Edible Qualities

-Triple Crown Blackberry is a small shrub that is commonly grown for its edible qualities.
+Triple Crown Blackberry is a small shrub that is typically grown for its edible qualities.
 It produces small clusters of black heart-shaped berries which are usually ready for picking in mid summer.
 The berries have a sweet taste and a firm texture.

 The berries are most often used in the following ways: